Linja82/Bluetooth-Serial-Communication-With-Arduino/README.md

 <img src="https://github.com/Linja82/Bluetooth-Serial-Communication-With-Arduino/blob/master/Images/Screenshot_20190808-040941.png" width ="380">
 Now you're all set and ready to send commands.
 ## Sending Commands
-To send commands to the Arduino just open up the app and type in one of five commands:
+To send commands to the Arduino just open up the app and type in one of five commands.
 - LED 1
 - LED 2
 - LED 3